Cryonics: Cryonics in practice

-Cryonics is expensive.
 As of 2018, the cost of preparing and storing corpses using cryonics ranged from US$28,000 to $200,000.

 At high concentrations, cryoprotectants can stop ice formation completely.
 Cooling and solidification without crystal formation is called vitrification.
 In the late 1990s, cryobiologists Gregory Fahy and Brian Wowk developed the first cryoprotectant solutions that could vitrify at very slow cooling rates while still allowing whole organ survival, for the purpose of banking transplantable organs.
 This has allowed animal brains to be vitrified, thawed, and examined for ice damage using light and electron microscopy.
 No ice crystal damage was found; cellular damage was due to dehydration and toxicity of the cryoprotectant solutions.

 Costs can include payment for medical personnel to be on call for death, vitrification, transportation in dry ice to a preservation facility, and payment into a trust fund intended to cover indefinite storage in liquid nitrogen and future revival costs.
 As of 2011, U.S. cryopreservation costs can range from $28,000 to $200,000, and are often financed via life insurance.
 KrioRus, which stores bodies communally in large dewars, charges $12,000 to $36,000 for the procedure.
 Some customers opt to have only their brain cryopreserved ("neuropreservation"), rather than their whole body.

 As of 2014, about 250 corpses have been cryogenically preserved in the U.S., and around 1,500 people have signed up to have their remains preserved.
-As of 2016, there are four facilities that retain cryopreserved bodies, three in the U.S. and one in Russia.
+As of 2022, five facilities retained cryopreserved bodies: three in the U.S., one in Russia, and one in Berlin.

-A more recent development is Tomorrow Biostasis GmbH, a Berlin-based firm offering cryonics and standby and transportation services in Europe.
-Founded in 2019 by Emil Kendziorra and Fernando Azevedo Pinheiro, it partners with the European Biostasis Foundation in Switzerland for long-term corpse storage.
-The facility was completed in 2022.

 It seems extremely unlikely that any cryonics company could exist long enough to take advantage of the supposed benefits offered; historically, even the most robust corporations have only a one-in-a-thousand chance of lasting 100 years.
 Many cryonics companies have failed; as of 2018, all but one of the pre-1973 batch had gone out of business, and their stored corpses have been defrosted and disposed of.

+In 2026 the NHS had a request for freezing the corpse of a person who had died at University Hospital Southampton NHS Foundation Trust, the first known request in the United Kingdom.
+The body was transferred to the United States.